-We all use a different kind of power plans on our system according to our requirement.
-When we’re going to watch movies or play games on our system, we choose the High-Performance power plan, and when we to save battery for long use, we use Power Saver.
+We all use different kinds of power plans on our system according to our requirements.
+When we’re going to watch movies or play games on our system, we choose the High-Performance power plan, and when we save battery for long use, we use Power Saver.

 If you consider a multi-user system, there may exist the scenario when you select a power plan which you find useful, and in your absence, someone else who used the system changed the power plan which you find destructive.
 In such a case, placing a restriction to modify the power plans by others on your system became necessary.